Possession of Drug Paraphernalia Charge

 As mentioned in the body of the statute, possession of drug paraphernalia is considered a disorderly persons offense in New Jersey, meaning that these cases will adjudicated in the local municipal court associated with the alleged offense.
 Penalties for a conviction may include any of the following:

 - Up to 6 months in the county jail

 - A period of driver’s license suspension ranging from 6 months to 2 years

 The Conditional Discharge Program in New Jersey

-To learn more, contact The attorneys at Breslow Law Offices anytime.
+To learn more, contact the criminal defense attorneys at Breslow Law Offices anytime.
 Consultations are always provided free of charge.

 When faced with these charges, a skilled criminal defense attorney will pursue all of your available options, whether that involves an outright dismissal, a plea to a lesser offense known as a municipal ordinance violation, or enrollment in a diversionary program such as conditional discharge, which will result in the dismissal of the charges if completed successfully.
 The attorneys at Breslow Law Offices have assisted countless clients charged with drug paraphernalia possession.
 Contact the Essex County office anytime for a consultation, free of charge, about your case.